What is SEO or

 The second most important factor when attempting to get a high ranking on Google is great content.
 This is content that is both well written and properly tagged to your keywords so that Google can easily find and index it.
 Ultimately, the better your content, the higher your ranking will be on Google.
 Great titles for your pages and great meta for your description is incredibly important if you intend to rank well (back to a Columbia SC Realtor search):

-Notice the results?
+Notice the search results?
 Notice how the page titles and meta (descriptions) on Google have the words (or related words (this is called Latent Semantic Index or LSI by Google)) in bold of our search “Columbia SC Realtors”?
 Accordingly, crafting the pages and content of your website dramatically influence your ranking on Google by using the “right” words at the “right” time and in the “right” place.
-We can help you do exactly this.
+Our SEO strategies will help you do exactly this.

 Why does SEO matter?